Material & Supply Calculator Shower Walls & Tub Walls

 Choosing polished stone for shower walls can transform a plain, boring shower into a place of extraordinary beauty.
 Because much of the stone will be in close range or at eye level, the color and uniqueness of the stone can truly be appreciated, so it makes sense to splurge in this application.

 Set your first row of stone tile and allow the area to dry until the mortar achieves its initial cure and the stone tile becomes solidly bonded.
-Then build the stone tile upward toward the ceiling.
+Then, build the stone tile upward toward the ceiling.
 Place plenty of spacers between the stone tiles to help keep the tiles in position until the mortar reaches its initial set.
-Use white, non-sag mortars such as MAPEI Large-Format Floor & Wall Tile Mortar (white) or MAPEI Large Tile & Stone Mortar (white) to help keep the tile from slipping downwards.
-An unsanded grout like MAPEI Keracolor U is typically recommended.
-Adding MAPEI Grout Maximizer to Keracolor U will help to reduce the porosity of the grout and help to keep the grout clean.
+Use white, non-sag mortars, such as MAPEI's Keraflex Plus (white) or MAPEI's Ultraflex LFT (white), to help keep the tile from slipping downwards.
+An unsanded grout, such as MAPEI's Keracolor U, is typically recommended.
+Adding MAPEI's UltraCare Grout Maximizer to MAPEI's Keracolor U will help to reduce the porosity of the grout and help to keep the grout clean.
 Sealing both the grout and stone with a quality sealer will help to maintain the installation, keep it clean and reduce staining.

 (Also see Shower Walls)

-For a beginner-level installation project, choose small ceramic wall tile such as 3" x 6" subway tile with lugs (lugs are like built-in spacers that allow tiles to be placed tightly together with a predetermined small joint for grout.)
-A premixed tile adhesive such as MAPEI Type 1 mastic or MAPEI Premium Mortar for tile and stone works well for small ceramic wall tile over cement board.
-Using a premixed grout such as MAPEI Flexcolor CQ adds additional convenience and simplicity to the installation.
-If you decide to add a layer of waterproofing over the cement board, then you will need to use a polymer-modified cement-based mortar such as MAPEI Porcelain Tile Mortar.
+For a beginner-level installation project, choose small ceramic wall tile such as 3" x 6" subway tile with lugs (lugs are like built-in spacers that allow tiles to be placed tightly together with a predetermined small joint for grout).
+A premixed tile adhesive, such as MAPEI's Type 1 mastic or MAPEI's Premium Mortar for tile and stone, works well for small ceramic wall tile over cement board.
+Using a premixed grout, such as MAPEI Flexcolor CQ, adds additional convenience and simplicity to the installation.
+If you decide to add a layer of waterproofing over the cement board, then you will need to use a polymer-modified, cement-based mortar such as MAPEI's Ultraflex 1.

 If you are an experienced installer, selecting a large 12" x 24" porcelain tile for tub walls will create a sleek, contemporary appeal.
-MAPEI Large-Format Floor & Wall Tile Mortar and MAPEI Large Tile & Stone Mortar are recommended for large and heavy tiles on walls.
-MAPEI Ultracolor Plus FA is a good choice when grouting large tiles.
-An epoxy grout such as Kerapoxy CQ is the best choice for wet areas and is also the easiest to maintain.
+MAPEI's Keraflex Plus and MAPEI Ultralite Mortar are recommended mortars for large and heavy tiles on walls.
+MAPEI's Ultracolor Plus FA is a good choice when grouting large tiles.
+An epoxy grout, such as MAPEI's Kerapoxy CQ, is the best choice for wet areas and is also the easiest to maintain.

-Glass or mixed material mosaic tile on walls above a bathtub can turn a drab bathroom into a sparkling retreat.
-Adding a layer of waterproofing over the cement board such as MAPEI Mapelastic AquaDefense will extend the life of the installation.
-MAPEI Mosaic & Glass Tile Mortar mixed with MAPEI Polymer Additive is the proper setting material for glass or mixed material mosaic tile over Mapelastic AquaDefense waterproofing membrane.
-An unsanded grout like MAPEI Keracolor U is typically recommended.
-Adding MAPEI Grout Maximizer to Keracolor U will help to reduce the porosity of the grout, help to keep the grout clean and reduce staining.
+Glass or mixed-material mosaic tile on walls above a bathtub can turn a drab bathroom into a sparkling retreat.
+Adding a layer of waterproofing over the cement board, such as MAPEI's Mapelastic AquaDefense, will extend the life of the installation.
+MAPEI's Adesilex P10 Mosaic & Glass Tile mixed with MAPEI's Keraply is the proper setting material for glass or mixed-material mosaic tile over MAPEI's Mapelastic AquaDefense waterproofing membrane.
+An unsanded grout, such as MAPEI's Keracolor U, is typically recommended.
+Adding MAPEI's UltraCare Grout Maximizer to MAPEI's Keracolor U will help to reduce the porosity of the grout, help to keep the grout clean and reduce staining.